dart-archive/bleeding_edge-DEPRECATED-USE-SDK-INSTEAD/dart/editor/docs/README.txt

 Change "VM Arguments" to "-Xms128m -Xmx1024m"
 Click on "Plugins" tab
-Change "Launch with" to "Plugins selected below only" Uncheck all "Target Platform" plugins
+Change "Launch with" to "Plugins selected below only" Uncheck all plugins
+Check the "Workspace" com...swtbot_test plugin
-Check the workspace com...swtbot_test plugin only Click "Add required plugins"
+Check the "Target Platform" org.apache.ant plugin Click "Add required plugins"
-Click Run
+Click on "Environment" tab
+Click "New..." to add a new "DART_TRUNK" environment variable that points to your SVN root Click Run